3D Hubs and Protolabs join forces to create the world’s most comprehensive manufacturing portfolio

 Rules of thumb

 - Implement good design practices that reduce stress (fillets, build direction and locating lugs) and strain (tapered profiles, cantilever width)

-- Use a 0.5mm tolerance for FDM snap fit connections and a 0.3mm for all other printing methods.
+- Use a 0.5mm tolerance for FDM snap-fit connections and 0.3mm for all other 3D printing processes.

-- General purpose plastics are ideal for low cost prototype confirmation but are typically lower in strength than SLS or Polyjet materials and are not suited for applications where the connection will be opened and closed repeatedly.
+- Prototyping plastics are ideal for design confirmation but are typically lower in strength than SLS or Material Jetting materials and are not suited for applications where the connection will be opened and closed repeatedly.